 The Countryside Code

-The Countryside Code gives advice on how you can enjoy your visit to the countryside and also act responsibly to protect the countryside.
-The code explains that is important to plan ahead, stay safe, control your dog near livestock and prevent fires.
+The Countryside Code offers advice on how you can enjoy your visit to the countryside and how to protect it by acting responsibly.
+The code explains that is important to plan ahead, stay safe, control your dog near livestock and stop fires.

 The following simple messages make up the NI Countryside Code.